• Mental Health

 Headspace Family Plan

 Headspace’s family plan is $19.99 per month or $99.99 per year and includes the option to add five family members.
-They don’t offer a free trial with the family plan, since this is a great deal and significant discount for six people.
-It breaks down to just about $3.33 per person per month, or about $16 per person per year.
+They don’t offer a free trial with the family plan, since this is a great deal and a significant discount for six people.
+It breaks down to just about $3.33 per person monthly or about $16 per person per year.
 This is a great plan for large families or even a household full of roommates.

 To be eligible for the family plan, the primary account holder must sign up through the website, then they can invite five people to join their plan.
-Only people living at the same physical address can share a Headspace family plan, and will be verified by Headspace once information is submitted.
+Only people living at the same physical address can share a Headspace family plan and will be verified by Headspace once information is submitted.

 Note: Lifetime subscription holders and employer-purchased accounts are not eligible for the family plan.